 If you've already dropped a heap of cash on your new smart trainer, and don't want to spend a bundle more, a couple of sheet music stands or an ironing board can be the ideal solution.
 They are cheap, stable, height and tilt adjustable and best of all they pack away easily.
 Or to take us back to hack number one, when choosing your preferred training space, you could prop yourself next to the dining table or kitchen surface where you'll place everything to your side.

 8. Front wheel block

-Riser blocks come in all different shapes, sizes and heights with most stabilizing your front wheel like the Saris Climbing Block while some like the Elite Sterzo allows you to take advantage of the steering functionality that is being added to some training apps.
+Riser blocks come in all different shapes, sizes and heights with most stabilising your front wheel like the Saris Climbing Block while some like the Elite Sterzo allow you to take advantage of the steering functionality that is being added to some training apps.

-You don't necessarily need a purpose-built riser block, phonebooks, textbooks, bricks and anything else that can be stably stacked will work.
+You don't necessarily need a purpose-built riser block though; phonebooks (do these still exist?), textbooks, bricks and anything else that can be stably stacked will work.